section-engineering-education/engineering-education/content/articles/coming-soon-landing-page-using-javascript-timers/index.md

 - [Conclusion](#conclusion)

 ### JavaScript timers overview
 A timer is a feature that allows us to run a program at a predetermined time.
 Timers can be used to postpone code execution so that it doesn't finish at the same time as an event or a page loading.

 For example, timers can be used to alter your website's advertisement banners at regular intervals or to display a real-time clock, among other things.

 In JavaScript, there are two timer functions: `setTimeout()` and `setInterval()`.
-Browsers allow the implementation of timer functions, and their implementations differ from one browser to another.
+Browsers allow the implementation of timer functions but their implementations differ from one browser to another.

 In browsers, the window interface is the parent to main timer features.
 Since the window interface makes its elements available globally in the main JavaScript scope, `setTimeout()` may be used in the browser console.